pdelteil/scammy-bbp/README.md

 # scammy-bbp
-Self-hosted bug bounty programs that are "scammy" or unethical can sometimes involve promising rewards to researchers for identifying security flaws, but either delay payments, don't pay at all, or misuse the disclosed vulnerabilities.
+Bug bounty programs that are "scammy" or unethical can sometimes involve promising rewards to researchers for identifying security flaws, but either delay payments, don't pay at all, or misuse the disclosed vulnerabilities.

 Signs of a Potentially Scammy Bug Bounty Program: